oracle/node-oracledb/doc/src/user_guide/sql_execution.rst

     await connection.execute(`ALTER SESSION SET TIME_ZONE='UTC'`);

-Note that this setting will not have any effect on the application, if it is run in Thin mode.
+Note that this setting will not have any effect on the application if it is run in node-oracledb Thin mode.

 With pooled connections, you could make use of a :ref:`sessionCallback <createpoolpoolattrssessioncallback>` function